 We are subject to income taxes in the various jurisdictions in which we operate.
 Accordingly, we are subject to a variety of tax laws and interpretations of such laws by local tax authorities.
-For example, in January 2022, the U.S. government published new regulations in the U.S. Federal Register to address various aspects of foreign tax credit regimes, including, among other things, guidance related to the disallowance of credits or deductions for foreign income taxes.
-These regulations, which became effective in March 2022, contain certain provisions that are applicable for periods prior to the effective date, and the final effects could result in material income tax expense in future periods.
-Furthermore, longstanding international tax laws that determine each country's jurisdictional tax rights in cross-border international trade continue to evolve as a result of the base erosion and profit shifting reporting requirements and the introduction of the global minimum tax recommended by the Organization for Economic Co-operation and Development.
-Additionally, in August 2022, the U.S. President signed into law the IRA, which revised U.S. tax law by, among other things, including a new corporate alternative minimum tax (the "CAMT") of 15% on certain large corporations, imposing a 1% excise tax on stock buybacks, and providing various incentives to address climate change, including the introduction of the advanced manufacturing production credit.
+Longstanding international tax laws that determine each country's jurisdictional tax rights in cross-border international trade continue to evolve as a result of the base erosion and profit shifting reporting requirements and the introduction of the global minimum tax recommended by the Organization for Economic Co-operation and Development ("OECD").
+For example, the OECD Pillar Two framework introduces a global minimum corporate tax rate of 15% for companies with global revenues above certain thresholds.
+While it is uncertain whether the U.S. will enact legislation to adopt Pillar Two, certain jurisdictions in which we operate have adopted, and other jurisdictions are in the process of introducing, legislation to implement Pillar Two.
+As these legislative changes develop and expand, our effective tax rate and tax liabilities may be materially affected.
+Given the complexities of Pillar Two, we will continue to monitor these developments and evaluate the potential impact to our results of operations.

+Additionally, in August 2022, the U.S. President signed into law the IRA, which revised U.S. tax law by, among other things, including a new corporate alternative minimum tax (the "CAMT") of 15% on certain large corporations, imposing a 1% excise tax on stock buybacks, and providing various incentives to address climate change, including the introduction of the advanced manufacturing production credit under Section 45X of the IRC.
 The provisions of the IRA are generally effective for tax years beginning after 2022.
 Given the complexities of the IRA, which is pending technical guidance and regulations from the IRS and U.S. Treasury Department, we will continue to monitor these developments and evaluate the potential future impact to our results of operations.
 For further information, see the Risk Factor entitled, "We expect certain financial benefits as a result of tax incentives provided by the Inflation Reduction Act of 2022.
 If these expected financial benefits vary significantly from our assumptions, our business, financial condition, and results of operations could be adversely affected."
 Changes to these and other tax laws and regulations could have a material adverse impact on our business, financial condition, and results of operations.